survivejs/react-book/manuscript/05_react_and_flux.md

 T> `...` is known as [ES7 rest spread operator](https://github.com/sebmarkbage/ecmascript-rest-spread).
 It expands the given object to separate key-value pairs, or props, as in this case.

-You can connect it with `App` like this:
+You can connect our new decorator with `App` like this:

 **app/components/App.jsx**